Altered Axion Abundance from a Dynamical Peccei-Quinn Scale: Numerical Analysis

-It would be interesting, now, to consider axions even heavier than those shown in fig.s~\ref{fig:DPQ1} and~\ref{fig:DPQ2} which have some observational motivations.
+It would be interesting, now, to consider axions even heavier than those shown in Fig.s~\ref{fig:DPQ1} and~\ref{fig:DPQ2} which have some observational motivations.
 For example, for a particular axion model (i.e. KSVZ, DFSZ, and further variations), the value of the Peccei-Quinn scale (or equivalently the axion's mass) predicts a coupling strength for an axion-photon interaction of the form $\phi F_{\mu\nu}\tilde{F}^{\mu\nu}$.
 The observed anomalous cooling in horizontal branch (HB) stars could be explained by a cooling mechanism in which photons convert to axions and carry away some energy from the star.
-This mechanism could account for the observed anomalous cooling if the axion mass were on the order of $m_a \sim 0.1 - 1 \mbox{ eV}$ \cite{Giannotti:2016hnk}.
-Such an axion would have a very small relic abundance, $\lesssim 10^{-6}$ times the observed dark matter abundance, much too small to be significant.
+This mechanism could account for the observed anomalous cooling if the axion mass were on the order of $m_a \sim 0.1 - 1 \mbox{ eV}$ \cite{Giannotti2016}.
+In addition, this mass regime may be of interest for experiments such as LAMPOST~\cite{Chiles2022}, which searches for axions with masses $0.1 - 10$ eV.
+In the standard misalignment mechanism, these axions would have a very small relic abundance, $\lesssim 10^{-6}$ times the observed dark matter abundance, much too small to be significant.